pingcap/docs-tidb-operator/en/backup-to-blob-using-job.md

     --labels dedicated=dumpling
 ```

-## Deploy Dumpling Job
+## Deploy Dumpling jobs

-Below is a sample configuration for the Dumpling Job.
-Replace the variables as needed:
+The following is a sample configuration for the Dumpling job.
+Replace the variables with your specific values as needed:

 - `${name}`: Job name
 - `${namespace}`: Kubernetes namespace